IdoKolet/Space-Invaders/README.md

 # Space-Invaders

 This game was made as an alternative assessment in assembly at 11th grade.
+The game is built on the concept of the original space invaders game but with some changes.

 ## Goal
-Defend earth from the aliens.
+Defend earth from the aliens approching it.
-Eliminate the invaders by shooting then with your sapceship's cannon.
+Eliminate the invaders by shooting then with your sapceship's cannon before they reach earth.

 ##  Instruction
 - Move the spaceship using the "<" and ">" (right and left arrow keys).